Matthew-Hurrell/gear-addict-api/README.md

 ![Gear Addict User Story Example](static/readme-images/gear-addict-user-stories.png)

 In terms of project management, user stories are an integral part of the software development creative process.
-There is a total of sixty user stories for the Gear Addict project.
+There is a total of sixty-one user stories for the Gear Addict project.
 Before development began, all user stories began as epics.
 They were then refined into user stories, which were then again split into acceptance criteria and tasks.
 Each user story was then assigned a story points number in relation to its difficulty in comparison to the other user stories.
 Finally, each user story was given a label to display its priority.
 User stories were then sorted into weekly iterations and added to the Gear Addict Project Board to aid with organisation.
 As development progressed, user stories were closed and moved into the done column on the Gear Addict project board.
 Each iteration was carefully planned to not have more than 60% must-have user stories.

 A full list of user stories can be found in a separate file here - [Gear Addict User Stories](https://github.com/Matthew-Hurrell/gear-addict/blob/main/readme/userstories.md)